IQSS/dataverse/scripts/zipdownload/README.md

 How it works:
 =============

+(This is an ongoing design discussion - other developers are welcome to contribute)

 The goal: to move this potentially long-running task out of the Application Server.
 This is the sole focus of this implementation.
 It does not attempt to make it faster.